qaswarh/Automation-on-CLI-or-ECCLI-based-networks/README.md

 When started with configuration and automation on Ericsson nodes, found [eric_eccli_command](https://docs.ansible.com/ansible/latest/modules/eric_eccli_command_module.html) module introduced in Ansible 2.9

-All example of two commands (show version and show running-config), mentioned in the module worked with ansible_connection and ansible_network_os introduced in the inventory, as per [ERIC_ECCLI Platform Options](https://docs.ansible.com/ansible/latest/network/user_guide/platform_eric_eccli.html).
+All example of two commands (show version and show running-config), mentioned in the module, worked with ansible_connection and ansible_network_os introduced in the inventory, as per [ERIC_ECCLI Platform Options](https://docs.ansible.com/ansible/latest/network/user_guide/platform_eric_eccli.html).
 The predefined checks in result[0] and result[1], used in wait_for parameter, give clue to the Ansible user that at least commands are getting executed on the server(s)

 As I understood result[0] can be used for all commands, including the 'show version' where grep can be made on the string 'IPOS' similary result[1] is set for 'management' to check the output for.
 Is one of the two strings always present in the output of any ECCLI?
 Where are the rest of result[i] definitions otherwise? i.e. what are the rest of result[i] supposed to contain?
 No relevant description found